Testimonials

 Georgina Kleege, Writer, English Professor at UC Berkeley, and NYU Steinhardt Dean’s Scholar-in-Residence

-“Wow, thank you for this exquisite film… gripping, revealing, visionary, inspiring and courageous.
+“Wow, thank you for this exquisite film… gripping, revealing, visionary, inspiring, and courageous.
 I was fascinated and moved by the gorgeous movers, audio describers, questions, and revelations.
 Yes, art is necessary for all.”

 Sheiline McGraw, NYC-based contemporary dancer